Why This Matters

 Reliance Damages as the Default

-- The standard remedy restores the promisee's pre-promise position—this means compensating for losses incurred due to reliance, not giving the promisee the benefit of the broken promise
+- The standard remedy restores the promisee's pre-promise position.
+This means compensating for losses incurred due to reliance, not giving the promisee the full benefit of the broken promise.

-- Expectation damages are sometimes available but courts may limit recovery to reliance losses when full enforcement would be disproportionate
+- Expectation damages are sometimes available, but courts may limit recovery to reliance losses when full enforcement would be disproportionate to the harm.

-- Specific performance is rare—courts generally prefer monetary compensation, though equity relief remains possible in appropriate cases
+- Specific performance is rare.
+Courts generally prefer monetary compensation, though equitable relief remains possible in appropriate cases.

 Limitations on Enforcement

-- Courts balance equities—enforcement that would itself create injustice (such as windfall to the promisee) may be denied or limited
+- Courts balance equities.
+Enforcement that would itself create injustice (such as a windfall to the promisee) may be denied or limited.

-Compare: Reliance damages vs. expectation damages—if a promisee quit a $50,000 job based on a promise of a $75,000 position that never materialized, reliance damages might cover job search costs and lost wages, while expectation damages would include the $25,000 salary increase.
-Courts often split the difference in promissory estoppel cases.
+Compare: Reliance damages vs. expectation damages in practice: if a promisee quit a $50,000 job based on a promise of a $75,000 position that never materialized, reliance damages might cover job search costs and lost wages from the gap in employment, while expectation damages would also include the $25,000 salary increase.
+Courts in promissory estoppel cases often award something closer to reliance damages, though the line isn't always clean.

 Applications in Specific Contexts